tryforge/ForgeScript/docs/functions/oldEmoji.md

 export default new NativeFunction({
     name: "$oldEmoji",
     version: "1.0.0",
-    description: "Retrieves old data from an event whose context was a emoji instance",
+    description: "Retrieves old data from an event whose context was an emoji instance",
     brackets: true,
     unwrap: true,
     args: [